 We sifted through 100s of reviews to get an idea of what went wrong and caused people to write poor reviews.

-One thing we really liked about the Payoneer team was the way they have responded to negative reviews.
-They have provided logical solutions to all the problems and assured them of all the support they can provide to make their experience better.
+One thing we really liked about the Payoneer team was the way they have responded to all the negative reviews, provided logical solutions to all the problems, and assured them of all the support they can provide to improve user experience.

 Here are the two most common problems reviewers faced with Payoneer: